Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 and divided the waters which were under the hammered sky

-from the waters which were above the hammered sky — and it was so.
+from the waters which were above the hammered sky, and it was so.

 \v 8 And God called the hammered sky Heaven.

-And there was evening and there was morning — a second day.
+And there was evening and there was morning, a second day.

 \p

 \v 9 And God said, Let the waters under the heaven be gathered together unto one place,

-and let the dry land appear — and it was so.
+and let the dry land appear, and it was so.

 \v 10 And God called the dry land Earth;